HUL partners with NGOs to implement health and hygiene, water conservation and livelihoods initiatives in rural areas around its factories.

 Some of the key highlights of the initiatives under ‘Prabhat’ programme are:

 There are 67 Prabhat Livelihood and out-reach Centres offering 18 vocational courses, across 16 locations, to over 11,000 beneficiaries.
 8,555 beneficiaries have been certified and 66% of these have already been meaningfully employed.
 Nearly 84% of enrolments at Prabhat centres are women.
-In September 2015, HUL in collaboration with Mann Deshi Foundation launched Prabhat’s first ‘Corporate School on Wheels’, a fully customised mobile training bus with beauty, tailoring and computer labs for underprivileged communities, especially women.
+In September 2015, HUL in collaboration with Mann Deshi Foundation launched Prabhat’s first ‘Corporate School on Wheels’, a fully customized mobile training bus with beauty, tailoring and computer labs for underprivileged communities, especially women.
 Beneficiaries are then linked to micro finance options to enable them to start their own enterprise or grow their existing businesses.

 Through Prabhat, we help to create capacities to conserve water through HUL’s not-for-profit organisation Hindustan Unilever Foundation with the help of our on-ground NGO partners and community participation around our manufacturing locations.